Brendonwbrown/git-deploy-wordpress-submodule/readme.md

 Push the appropriate branch to the bare repo `git push remote master`.
 This should be a successful push.
 If you get fatal errors in the log, it's probably a mistyped directory in any of these config files we set up.

 Add dummy files `production_env` and `staging_env` to appropriate directories in public_html directory for `wp-config.php` setup.

+---

+Credits: This is a compilation of scripts cobbled together from my reseach into several sources which I intend to find and list in the near future.